 Jesse has more than 15 years of higher education enrollment marketing experience and adjunct teaching with both large public and small private universities.
 Jesse’s background also includes agency, for-profit, nonprofit, and running his own marketing consultancy.

 Jesse also founded Gift of Site, and nonprofit consortium of marketing professionals who collaborate on the creation of free, effective websites for deserving organizations.

 Jesse has a BS Mass Communication from Towson University and an MBA from Penn State.

 Director of Innovation

 Before joining the ClearAlignment team, Sage worked for a hedge fund in London and for a public relations firm in Washington, DC.
 He has a Bachelor’s in Finance and an MA in International Relations, both from Syracuse University.
 His business expertise helped our EdTech start-up design an appropriate marketing strategy.
 Sage’s personal experience with online learning complements his business expertise; he enjoys working at a company that is dedicated to realizing the promise of online delivery.

 Sage consistently wonders why there is no word for the opposite of “warmth,” coolth perhaps?

 Dee Maurer hails from a family of educators and operates on a “living is learning” philosophy.
-Home educated until college, Dee received her undergraduate degree in Social Work from the University of Maryland, Baltimore County and spent many years in the non-profit sector working with the training arm of The American Red Cross.
+Home educated until college, After receiving her undergraduate degree in Social Work, she spent many years in the non-profit sector working with the training arm of The American Red Cross.
 It was there she found her love of adult learners and recognized the value of a well-designed course.